 Communications & Marketing Manager

-Josie has a background in journalism, photography and short film-making, along with several years communications and marketing management experience.
-She gained a distinction in her 2018 MA in Photography for her work highlighting the global sand crisis.
-Her photographic practice specialises in raising awareness of human impacts on the natural world.
+Josie has a background in journalism, photography and film-making, along with several years communications and marketing management experience.
+She gained a distinction in her 2018 MA in Photography for her work highlighting the global sand crisis, and continues to raise awareness of the human impact on the natural world through her photographic practice.